A mental health emergency can be a very difficult time for the individual experiencing a crisis as well as their loved ones.

 If a mental health emergency affects you or a family member, Grand River Hospital wants to help support you or your loved one on the road to recovery.

 GRH runs a wide range of mental health care services in Waterloo Region.
 Emergency or crisis services are among them.

 We want to give you some advice on how to access the most serious mental health care when you need it.
 The first point of contact is GRH’s Lazaridis Family Foundation Emergency Department at our KW Campus, at 835 King Street West in Kitchener.

-GRH mental health manager Shelley Huisken (pictured) and crisis services team lead Lynn Ferguson have provided an overview of what happens in a mental health emergency, and how care providers will help you or a loved one.
+GRH crisis services team lead Lynn Ferguson has provided an overview of what happens in a mental health emergency, and how care providers will help you or a loved one.